 Here are our 5 recommendations for securing great, accurate freight rates:

-- Bill of lading (BOL) accuracy.
+- Understanding bill of lading (BOL) accuracy.
 No matter how your freight pricing is calculated, it will not be correct if the information you enter into your BOL is wrong.
 The most common reason for reweighs and reclassification (which can cause carriers to add extra fees) and inaccurate pricing is incorrect BOL information.
-Take a few extra moments to confirm that you’re entering correct info on class, weight, origin and destination ZIP codes, accessorials (special services required during transport) and dimensions.
+Take a few extra moments to confirm that you're entering correct info on class, weight, origin and destination ZIP codes, accessorials (special services required during transport) and dimensions.

 - Double-checking weight and measurements.
 Along with making sure that other BOL information is right, it's vital to make sure you're weighing and measuring your freight properly — now is not the time to cut corners or guess.
 If you're shipping density-based products that include a range of different NMFC classifications based on their dimensions and weight, get the weight and measurements right.